 Why an hour and a half before sunset?
 Glad you asked!
 Because... taking into account about a half hour for ceremony (they almost never go off -exactly- on time), we have an hour for formal photographs afterward, which coincides perfectly with your cocktail hour and...
 SUNSET!

 When should your photographers start?
-This is largely personal choice on the part of our brides, but... we recommend an hour and a half to two hours before the ceremony for the best timing.
+This is largely personal choice on the part of our brides, but... we recommend two hours before the ceremony for the best timing.
 We've seen the trend of photographing the bride and the bridesmaids before hair and makeup are started all the way through to the dresses going on and well....
 I'll be honest: No one uses those photographs.
 No one will choose a photo without nicely coiffed hair and makeup done to perfection over one that is ready to go down the aisle.
 Sure, some photos telling the story of getting ready are awesome, and we love that, but... when your photographers arrive, your hair and makeup should be well on the way to being done.
 Too many times, we've had bridesmaids, Moms, and sometimes even brides cover their faces or tell us "no photos!" until they are made up.
 To me?
 That's just a waste of money to have us there too early.

 If however, you want to do a "First Look", that is, you and your soon-to-be spouse see each other prior to the ceremony... then I recommend adding another hour to the pre-ceremony time.
 Generally speaking, they're done once everyone is ready, and so... there are guests everywhere as the ceremony gets close.
 We want your First Look (should you choose to do one!) to be a private affair, just the two of you.
 We normally do some photos of the two of you once you've seen each other, kind of a mini-session.
 The idea is to finish up at least a half hour prior to the ceremony.